 Attracting high-calibre students from across the globe, the Accredited EBU DBA builds on the learning gathered in our MBA and MSc courses to create a research-based programme of original thought and novel ideas.
 Studied by distance learning, students will have the full support of a dedicated EBU supervisor.

-We recommend that you do not register for more than 30 ECTS (combined total of all courses) per semester.
+We recommend that you do not register for 20 ECTS (combined total of all courses) per semester if you are working full-time.
 This corresponds to a study load of 40 hours per week.
-The maximum number of credits for which you can register per semester is 40 ECTS.
+The maximum number of credits for which you can register per semester is 20 ECTS.